LERCAutomation/DataSync-ArcPro-UserGuide/setup/setup.rst

 LogFilePath
 	The existing file location where log files will be saved with output messages.

-SDEFile
+DbConnectionString
+	The connection string for ADO connection (to allow stored procedures to be run with parameters).

+DbTimeoutSeconds
+	The timeout (seconds) for the maximum number of seconds that the stored procedures are allowed to run.
+If you are experiencing timeout errors while running the tool, increase this number.
+The default is 60 seconds

+SDEFilePath
+	The existing file location where the SDE file will be found/saved.

+SDEFileName
-	The location of the SDE file that specifies which SQL Server database to connect to.
+	The name of the SDE file that specifies which SQL Server database to connect to.
+Leave blank to use the userid.

+DbInstance
+	The SQL Server database instance to connect to.
+Leave blank if an SDE file name is specified above.

+DbName
+	The name of the SQL Server database to connect to.
+Leave blank if an SDE file name is specified above.

 DatabaseSchema
 	The schema used in the SQL Server database.